Branta

-The black geese of the genus Branta are waterfowl belonging to the true geese and swans subfamily Anserinae.
+The black geese or white-cheeked geese of the genus Branta are waterfowl belonging to the true goose and swan subfamily Anserinae.
 They occur in the northern coastal regions of the Palearctic and all over North America, migrating to more southerly coasts in winter, and as resident birds in the Hawaiian Islands.
 Alone in the Southern Hemisphere, a self-sustaining feral population derived from introduced Canada geese is also found in New Zealand.

-The black geese derive their vernacular name for the prominent areas of black coloration found in all species.
+The black geese derive their vernacular name for the prominent areas of black coloration found in all species and their secondary name from the markings on their cheeks.
 They can be distinguished from all other true geese by their legs and feet, which are black or very dark grey.
 Furthermore, they have black bills and large areas of black on the head and neck, with white (ochre in one species) markings that can be used to tell apart most species.
 As with most geese, their undertail and uppertail coverts are white.
 They are also on average smaller than other geese, though some very large taxa are known, which rival the swan goose and the black-necked swan in size.

 The Eurasian species of black geese have a more coastal distribution compared to the grey geese (genus Anser) which share the same general area of occurrence, not being found far inland even in winter (except for occasional stray birds or individuals escaped from captivity).
 This does not hold true for the American and Pacific species, in whose ranges grey geese are, for the most part, absent.